The first Church (old Parish Hall) was built in 1874.

 In 1983 the school celebrated its 50th Jubilee.

 Sadly the Sisters of St Joseph left St George in 1988.
 Our first lay Principal, Paul Burnett, was appointed in 1989.

 The brick Administration block, as we know it today, which consists of the school administration area, staff facilities, 2 classrooms and an undercover area, was completed and blessed by Bishop William Morris on 14th March 1993.

 A refurbishment of the Administration building and the school Canteen was undertaken in 2007, along with the construction of a new Prep building.
 These were blessed by Parish Priest, Fr.
 Jamie Collins and opened by Mr. John Borserio, Director of the Toowoomba Catholic Education Office, on 7th September 2007.

 In 2008 St Patrick's school celebrated its 75th Jubilee.

-4th September 2012 saw a new Resource Centre and Multi-Purpose Centre constructed with funding from the Building the Education Revolution scheme.
+4th September 2012 saw a new Library Resource Centre and Multi-Purpose Centre constructed with funding from the Building the Education Revolution scheme.
 These buildings were officially opened on 4th September 2012 by the Honourable John Hogg, Senator for Queensland.

 2013 saw the old Parish Hall moved from the school grounds to Parish grounds beside St Patrick's Church, to be utilised for children's Mass and Parish meetings.